The Gospel According to John:

 The Fourth Gospel frequently mentions that Jesus regularly attends mandatory religious feasts in Jerusalem.

 ?
-How do we think that Jesus’ actions reflect his mission?
+How might Jesus’ actions reflect his mission?

 ?
 What new information that we wouldn’t otherwise know do we learn because Jesus attends the feast in Jerusalem?